cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

    ...
    {{< /gsHighlight >}}

-### Changing the Manager Configuration
+### Changing the Manager Parameters

 Before or after you install Cloudify Manager, you can change the parameters used in the installation.
-The configure command accepts the same parameters as the install command and reads the config.yaml file for additional parameters.
+The configure command accepts the same CLI parameters as the install command, and it reads the config.yaml file for additional parameters.

 * To change installation parameters, either:
   * Run: ```cfy_manager configure <parameters>```
   * Edit the ```/etc/cloudify/config.yaml``` file and run: ```cfy_manager configure```

-The config.yaml ([View in GitHub](https://github.com/cloudify-cosmo/cloudify-manager-install)) contains more advanced configuration settings, including:
+The config.yaml ([View in GitHub](https://github.com/cloudify-cosmo/cloudify-manager-install)) contains more advanced configuration parameters, including:

 * Administrator password
 * Private and public IP address
 * External REST communication over HTTPS